New research shows over 20,000 people in England were struggling with problem debt last year whilst in hospital for their mental health.

 But this won’t support the tens of thousands of people in mental health crisis who are too unwell to either manage their finances alone, or to visit a debt advisor.

-Supported by 21 national organisations, we are calling on the Government to extend the Breathing Space scheme to people in hospital for their mental health, or under the care of a crisis team in their local community.
+Supported by 23 national organisations, we called on the Government to extend the Breathing Space scheme to people in hospital for their mental health, or under the care of a crisis team in their local community.
+Over 10,000 people also backed our campaign by adding their name to our letter to the Chancellor of the Exchequer, The Rt.
+Hon.
+Philip Hammond MP, which we delivered to Downing Street along with members of our Research Community.